-Our common stock has not been listed on a national securities exchange or traded on the OTC Electronic Bulletin Board.
-We are seeking to have our common stock traded on the OTC Electronic Bulletin Board under the symbol "CMBY".
-As of November 22, 2013, there were approximately 576 holders of record of our common stock.
+Our common stock has not been listed on a national securities exchange, and has been quoted on the OTC Electronic Bulletin Board under the symbol "CYMA" only as of January 24, 2014.
+Currently there is not an established public trading market of our common stock.
+As of March 5, 2014, the closing price of our common stock as reported by the OTCBB was \$8.00.
+As of March 3, 2014, there were approximately 530 holders of record of our common stock.